No Mercy (2007): Background

-The event was held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
+The 10th No Mercy was held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.

-No Mercy was first held by World Wrestling Entertainment (WWE) as a United Kingdom-exclusive pay-per-view (PPV) in May 1999.
+No Mercy was first held by World Wrestling Entertainment (WWE) as a United Kingdom-exclusive professional wrestling pay-per-view (PPV) event in May 1999.
 A second No Mercy was then held later that same year in October, but in the United States, which established No Mercy as the annual October PPV for the promotion.
-The 2007 event was the 10th No Mercy and was held on October 7 at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
-While the previous four years' events featured wrestlers exclusively from the SmackDown! brand, the 2007 event featured wrestlers from the Raw, SmackDown!, and ECW brands as following WrestleMania 23 in April, brand-exclusive PPVs were discontinued.
+The 10th event was held on October 7, 2007, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
+While the previous four years's events featured wrestlers exclusively from the SmackDown! brand, the 2007 event featured wrestlers from the Raw, SmackDown!, and ECW brands as following WrestleMania 23 in April, brand-exclusive PPVs were discontinued.
+As a result, this was the first No Mercy since 2002 to feature Raw as well as the first to feature ECW, which was introduced as a third brand in May 2006.